-- Develop high yielding conventional (non-GM) food grade and glyphosate tolerant soybean varieties for the tofu, natto, miso and other food grade markets as well as the oil crush market.
+- Develop high yielding conventional food grade (non-GM) and glyphosate-tolerant (GM) soybean varieties for food grade markets including tofu, natto and miso, and oil crush markets.

-- Incorporate new alleles from Chinese elite varieties using marker assisted selection for high yield, high oil, high quality protein, SCN and white mould resistance.
+- Incorporate new alleles from Chinese elite soybean varieties using marker assisted selection for SCN and white mold resistance, higher yields, oil content and quality protein.

-- Develop new SCN resistant varieties using Canadian and U.S. sources to prevent an over reliance on only one source of resistance.
+- Develop new SCN-resistant varieties using Canadian and U.S. sources.

-- Evaluate genetic diversity for soy saponins for their astringency and anti-cancer attributes and work towards increasing the beneficial saponins in food grade soybean.
+- Evaluate genetic diversity for soy saponins for their astringency and anti-cancer attributes and work towards increasing the beneficial saponins in food grade soybeans.

 - Develop new varieties with increased oil content to improve the efficiency of oil production for edible oil and bioproducts including biodiesel.